streaver/whosnext/README.md

 <img src="https://user-images.githubusercontent.com/11605133/55337706-93421880-5475-11e9-8991-79aa12437843.png">

-### ⚠️️ Note
+### ⚠️️ Notes

-Be aware that in order to get the extension running correcly, all participants in the meeting must have it installed, otherwise those participants won't be taken into account by the extension.
+1. Be aware that in order to get the extension running correcly, all participants in the meeting must have it installed, otherwise those participants won't be taken into account by the extension.

+2. Please check out the `.env.example` file to setup your firebase environment.

 #